lbechberger/LearningPsychologicalSpaces/README.md

 The code in this repository explores learning a mapping from images to psychological similarity spaces with neural networks.
 It has been used as a basis for the following publications:
 - Lucas Bechberger and Elektra Kypridemou.
 "Mapping Images to Psychological Similarity Spaces Using Neural Networks".
 6th International Workshop on Artificial Intelligence and Cognition, Palermo/Italy, July 2018.
 [Paper](http://ceur-ws.org/Vol-2418/) [Preprint](https://arxiv.org/abs/1804.07758) [Release v0.1](https://doi.org/10.5281/zenodo.1220053)
 - Lucas Bechberger and Kai-Uwe Kühnberger.
 "Generalizing Psychological Similarity Spaces to Unseen Stimuli - Combining Multidimensional Scaling with Artificial Neural Networks".
-In Lucas Bechberger, Kai-Uwe Kühnberger, and Mingya Liu: "Concepts in Action - Representation, Learning, and Application" Language, Cognition, and Mind (forthcoming) [Preprint](https://arxiv.org/abs/1908.09260) [Release v1.3]()
+In Lucas Bechberger, Kai-Uwe Kühnberger, and Mingya Liu: "Concepts in Action - Representation, Learning, and Application" Language, Cognition, and Mind.
+Springer (forthcoming) [Preprint](https://arxiv.org/abs/1908.09260) [Release v1.3]()

 ## Table of Contents